25prabhu10/notes/docs/Concepts/AWS/AWS_DynamoDB.md

 - One write capacity unit represents **one write per second for an item up to 1 KB in size**
 - If the items are larger than 1 KB, more WCU are consumed
-- _Example_ 1: we write 10 objects per seconds of 2 KB each.
+- _Example_ 1: we write 10 objects per seconds of 2 KB each
   - We need `2 * 10 = 20 WCU`
 - _Example_ 2: we write 6 objects per second of 4.5 KB each
   - We need `6 * 5 = 30 WCU` (4.5 gets rounded to the upper KB)